Glass (2019 film): Casting

 The cast of Glass includes returning actors from each of the previous films in the trilogy (Willis, Jackson, Spencer Treat Clark, and Charlayne Woodard all reprise their respective roles from Unbreakable, and McAvoy and Anya Taylor-Joy reprise their roles from Split), while Sarah Paulson plays a new character.
 In November 2017, Adam David Thompson joined the cast in a then-undisclosed role.

 Filming

 As with The Visit (2015) and Split, Shyamalan funded the film himself.
 Principal photography began on October 2, 2017, in Philadelphia, following a week of rehearsals, with plans for a thirty-nine-day shoot.
 On October 31, it was reported that Shyamalan would be filming at Allentown State Hospital in Allentown for a few weeks.
 On December 12, Shyamalan revealed that four scenes would be shot in January 2018, stating he would have to travel for their filming.

-Willis reportedly seemed confused and needed help with his lines during filming, something later believed to be an early sign of the aphasia that led the actor to retire in 2022.
+Willis reportedly seemed confused and needed help with his lines during filming, something later believed to be an early sign of the aphasia that led the actor to retire from filming in 2021.